 You might remember that a couple of months ago I shared my favourite hair secret right here on this very blog.
-For the past 6 months, I’ve been wearing clip-in hair extensions to give my hair length and volume – and help me keep my hands off my hair while I try to let it grow for a while.
+For the past 6 months, I’ve been wearing clip-in Russian hair extension to give my hair length and volume – and help me keep my hands off my hair while I try to let it grow for a while.
 If you want to know more about clip-in extensions and how much I love them, you can read this post.
 I’ve recently had another hair makeover, with easihair pro and my longtime salon scar.

 Hair Makeover: easihair pro and scar